Nursultan Nazarbayev International Airport: 1960 to 2000

+2000 onwards

-On February 2, 2005, a large-scale international airport reconstruction project was completed with the grand opening of the new 25,000 square-meter passenger terminal.
+On 2 February 2005 a large-scale international airport reconstruction project was completed with the opening of the new 25,000 square-meter passenger terminal.
 The number of check-in counters was increased to 24 along with two luggage straps.
 Currently, the Terminal 2 is used to service domestic flights.
+On 28 November 2007 the airport welcomed its one millionth passenger.
+On 17 January 2008 the airport received the prestigious International Civil Aviation Organization category IIIA certification.

-On November 19, 2015, the grand opening of the 2,400 square-meter Business Aviation Terminal took place.
+On 30 November 2012 Astana International Airport achieved a significant milestone by welcoming its two millionth passenger.
+On 19 November 2015, the 2,400 square-meter Business Aviation Terminal was opened.
 The BAT area has a 200-passenger per hour capacity.
-The terminal building housed a lounge bar, a conference hall, rooms for negotiations, convenience for passengers with children, a duty-free shop, there are 52 parking spaces for guests.
+The airport is the secondary hub of Air Astana, the Republic of Kazakhstan's flag carrier, as well as FlyArystan, a low-cost airline established in 2018.

 Within the framework of the Infrastructure Development Program, a new passenger terminal for international flights was built in 2017.
 A new terminal of 47,000 square meters adds six new aircraft parking lots with landing sleeves and four bus landing routes to the airport infrastructure and also includes a variety of technologies and processes designed to improve the quality of service at the airport.
 "N" stands for Nursultan Nazarbayev International Airport, as well as the name of the Kazakh capital of Astana.
-"QZ" is an acronym for Qazaqstan according to the new version of Kazakh alphabet based on the Latin script.
+"QZ" is an acronym for Qazaqstan (Kazakhstan) according to the new version of Kazakh alphabet based on Latin script.
+On 1 July 2019 ePassenger software was introduced at Nursultan Nazarbayev Airport in terminals T1 and T2.
+On 29 November 2019 a transition gallery was opened at Nursultan Nazarbayev International Airport, connecting terminals T1 and T2 for international and domestic departures.
+Spanning 1000 square meters with a length of 90 meters, the gallery enables seamless movement between terminals without the need to exit onto the street.
+In 2020, the airport established itself as a prominent transit hub for humanitarian and cargo flights originating from Southeast Asia and heading towards Europe.
+On 30 July 2021 the airport launched its own mobile app called "NQZ."
+On 1 December 2021 Nursultan Nazarbayev International Airport celebrated its 90th anniversary.
+Nursultan Nazarbayev International Airport reached 7.5 million passengers in a year for the first time on 25 December 2023.